frankmcsherry/frankmcsherry.github.io/_posts/2015-05-04-unsafe-at-any-speed.md

 * `exhume`: having populated `&mut self` with binary data, deserialize data it owned.

 The reason this trait exists is because our method `encode(&Vec<T>, &mut Vec<u8>)` is just going to copy the contents of the typed vector into the binary vector.
-Seems harmless enough for the types implementing `Abomonation`, but we will use `entomb` to check with each `T` to see if they want to write any more.
+Seems harmless enough for the types implementing `Abomonation` so far, but we will use `entomb` to check with each `T` to see if they want to write any more.
 Similarly, `decode` uses `exhume` on each element to recover any owned data.